athms/hcprep/README.md

 - "task_id", "subject_id", "run_id"
 - "volume_idx": the time series index of the volume in the input fMRI data
 - "label": the label of the volume within its task (for example [0,1,2,3] for the WM task)
-- "label_indicator": one-hot encoding of the label across all tasks (length determined by sum over n_classes_per_task)
+- "label_onehot": one-hot encoding of the label across all tasks (length determined by sum over n_classes_per_task)

 ### 4.5 Reading TFRecord files